 Nikon D5200 Price and Extras

 The Nikon D5200 is priced at $459.99 for both the body and a NIKKOR 18-55mm lens.
+This camera is a cheaper option than the newer Nikon D5300.
 This shoot-ready configuration includes other accessories, like a rubber eyecup, camera strap, body cap, hot shoe cover, charger, and various cables.